 Distraction plagues us.
 Not only are we “busy” people, but we have trained ourselves to be slaves to our devices.
 The other day I posted my tv armoire on craigslist and I found myself incessantly checking my email to see if I had any takers.
 It wasn’t that I could not put it off until later, it was that I was able to check it and to check it only took a moment.
 The distraction was small, but my attention was repeatedly being given to my email.
 My device had become like another appendage on my body and checking it was almost as natural and automatic as blinking is for my eyes.
-The habit was becoming, just that– a habit.
+The habit was becoming, just that — a habit.

 What is crying out for my attention?
-Giving up something for Lent can be an just an act of self-denial, but it also could be a way of diverting my attention and freeing up space for Christ’s work in my life.
+Giving up something for Lent can be just an act of self-denial, but it also could be a way of diverting my attention and freeing up space for Christ’s work in my life.
 But what do I choose?
 I think a good place to start is by asking this, “What do I turn to when I am bored?”
-Do I turn to sweets, a drink, sport news, tv, images of women, etc…?
+Do I turn to sweets, a drink, sport news, tv, my device…?
 Or, “What do I find myself daydreaming about?”
 It isn’t that all these things are “wrong,” but it may give me a clue as to what is grabbing my attention and becoming an unnecessary habit in my life.
 Honestly, if I had an enemy (and I do) whose job was to keep me from giving attention to Christ, I think my enemy would use distraction.
-If I am distracted than I easily forget what is important and who I belong to.
+If I am distracted then I easily forget what is important and who I belong to.
 These distractions may be small at first, but they will fight for my full affections.
 Lent can help us to identify these attention seekers in our life.

 What will I replace it with?

 So, I put my device aside for periods of time for Lent, now what?
 If I give up something, what am I going to replace it with?
 Holes get filled with something!
 If I give up sweets, then I can choose to turn to extra time in the word instead.
-As I am tempted by sugar, I can say short prayers of “neediness,” “I need you Christ.”
-If I give up music radio, I could use the quiet for a time for prayer, praying for the many needs I do want to pray for.
+As I am tempted by sugar, I can say short prayers of “neediness,” “I need you Jesus.”
+If I give up music in the car, I could use the quiet for a time for prayer, praying for the many needs I do want to pray for.
 If I desire new habits in my life, or to be rid of unhealthy patterns I need to fill the space with something else.
 Some thoughts:

-- Getting up 15 minute early to just soak in the word
+- Getting up 15 minute early to just soak in the Word

 - Spending a little extra time at each meal for prayer